 Sound familiar?
 It’s a pretty familiar script in a lot of homes.

-The problem is, it doesn’t address what’s happening inside either the child or the parent.
+The problem is, that it doesn’t address what’s happening inside either the child or the parent.

 The thing is, getting mad isn’t necessarily wrong.
 But hitting is.
 It’s also damaging to be verbally aggressive with loud, hurtful words.
 So how do you help kids with their anger?
 Tune in and we’ll help you.